daos-stack/daos/docs/overview/fault.md

 This rebuild process is executed online while applications continue accessing and updating objects.

-### Engine Self-Exclusion and Automatic Restart
+### Engine Self-Termination and Automatic Restart

-In some cases, a DAOS engine may detect an internal unrecoverable condition that prevents it from operating correctly.
-When this occurs, the engine can perform a self-exclusion (referred to as "suicide") to protect data integrity and system stability.
+A DAOS engine may be excluded from the group map because of inactivity for example.
+When an engine becomes aware of it's removal from the group map it will self-terminate (referred to as "suicide") to protect data integrity and system stability.

 When an engine commits suicide, it raises a `engine_suicide` RAS event (INFO_ONLY, NOTICE severity) containing the rank and incarnation information.